huggingface/alignment-handbook/README.md

 The Alignment Handbook aims to fill that gap by providing the community with a series of robust training recipes that span the whole pipeline.

 ## News 🗞️
+* **March 1, 2024:** We release Zephyr 7B Gemma, which is a new recipe to align Gemma 7B with RLAIF 🔥
 * **February 1, 2024:** We release a recipe to align open LLMs with Constitutional AI 📜!
 See the [recipe](https://github.com/huggingface/alignment-handbook/tree/main/recipes/constitutional-ai) and the [blog post](https://huggingface.co/blog/constitutional_ai) for details.
 * **January 18, 2024:** We release a suite of evaluations of DPO vs KTO vs IPO, see the [recipe](recipes/pref_align_scan/README.md) and the [blog post](https://huggingface.co/blog/pref-tuning) for details.
 * **November 10, 2023:** We release all the training code to replicate Zephyr-7b-β 🪁!
 We also release [No Robots](https://huggingface.co/datasets/HuggingFaceH4/no_robots), a brand new dataset of 10,000 instructions and demonstrations written entirely by skilled human annotators.